 Dr. Meekyung Han is a professor, an Online/Hybrid MSW Program coordinator, and a co-chair for the Institute for Community-Partnered Research in the School of Social Work at San José State University.
 Dr. Han’s research includes child welfare and mental health services for Asian American and other ethnic populations and her published works focus on enhancing culturally sensitive and competent practice with ethnic minority populations with specific emphasis on Asian Americans.
 She received numerous internal and external grants, the Committee to Enhance Equity and Diversity Award that acknowledged her contribution in understanding a multiplicity of mental health issues with various cultural groups and her scholarly productivity.
 She worked as an affiliated researcher/faculty lead on the Social Work Education Enhancement Program (SWEEP) project which was led by Dr. Alice Hines and funded($2.5 million) by U.S. Agency for International Development (USAID).

 Dr. Han, as the Principal Investigator (PI), has completed the multi-year research project entitled “Vicarious trauma and its impact on well-being among family caregivers of person with mental illness: A Comparative Exploration of self-care practices among Asians and Caucasians” - this project was funded by Silberman Faculty Development national grant.
-Recently, Dr. Han was named a 2018 Society for Social Work and Research (SSWR) Fellow: This fellowship recognizes social work scholars "who have served with distinction to advance the mission of the Society — to advance, disseminate, and translate research that addresses issues of social work practice and policy and promotes a diverse, equitable and just society".
+Recently, Dr. Han was named a 2018 Society for Social Work and Research (SSWR) Fellow.
+This prestigious honor is bestowed upon social work scholars who have promoted a diverse and equitable society and advanced research on social work practice and policy.

 [Note: * Corresponding Author]